SecondaryEnglish

 • China banned Winnie the Pooh in 2018 as people were mocking President Xi because of his resemblance to the beloved bear.

 • The anti-racist To Kill a Mockingbird was banned in schools in Lindale, Texas for ‘conflicting with the values of the community’.
-Maybe change those values.
+Another Texas board banned Moby Dick for the same reason.

 • Dr Seuss books have been banned in American schools for a number of reasons.
-The Lorax, for example, for its ‘criminalisation of the logging industry’, but other books were banned for supposedly promoting homosexuality and Marxism.
+The Lorax, for example, was banned for its ‘criminalisation of the logging industry’, but other books were banned for supposedly promoting homosexuality and Marxism.

 • Charlotte’s Web, Animal Farm and Alice’s Adventures in Wonderland are just some of the famous examples of books banned in various parts of the world for featuring talking animals.